 My research builds upon the foundation of taxonomy and inventory to address a fundamental question of tropical biology - how have the large numbers of plant species in the tropics arisen?

 Prior research in my group has played a role in demonstrating that long-distance dispersal, often over major oceanic barriers, has played a key role in the assembly of tropical floras. it has also addressed the tempo of tropical plant species diversification, for example asking whether tropical plant species arose in the Pleistocene, perhaps in response to climatic changes.

-Current research is focused by two grants from the UK Natural Environment Research Council and the US National Science Foundation Dimensions of Biodiversity programme
+Recent research has been focused by two grants from the UK Natural Environment Research Council and the US National Science Foundation Dimensions of Biodiversity programme

 Phylogeny of Cyathostegia mathewsii (Benth.)
 Schery